Connect with us

 No industry is too big to fail!
 Technology disruption leaves a trail of casualties, i.e. businesses that can not change or are too slow to recognise the need and do it.

-We may think we’ve been tested with the pandemic, but the reality is disruption started way before it, and it will continue indefinitely.
+We may think the pandemic has tested us, but the reality is disruption started way before it, and it will continue indefinitely.
 The pandemic was the final nail in the coffin for many businesses.
-For example, in the USA alone thousands of retailers have hit the wall and will never reopen their doors.
+For example, in the USA alone, thousands of retailers have hit the wall and will never reopen their doors.

-The pandemic has been a big test for many industries, and it’s changed how consumers buy and sell.
-For example, a business that can not survive via remote working and contactless sales knows its future is less certain.
+The pandemic has been a big test for many industries, changing how consumers buy and sell.
+For example, a business that can not survive via remote working and contactless sales knows its future is less specific.

-Empty workplaces like department stores have struggled in post-lockdown recovery, with many enterprises knowing the inevitable end.
-For example Macy’s a firm favorite department store but with too much invested in foot traffic sales 125 stores will be gone by 2024.
+Empty workplaces like department stores have struggled post-lockdown recovery, with many enterprises knowing the inevitable end.
+For example, Macy’s is a firm favourite department store, but with too much invested in foot traffic sales, 125 stores will be gone by 2024.

-The pandemic was not the start of business disruption, and it just sped up the necessary transition from contact to contactless trading.
-The companies that had already completed their transition to trading online or were well on their way with it have probably survived.
+The pandemic was not the start of business disruption; it sped up the transition from contact to contactless trading.
+The companies that had already completed their transition to trading online or were well on their way to it have probably survived.

 Unfortunately, thousands of retailers have hit the wall in the USA alone and will never reopen their doors.

-Putting off change is more likely the real cause of business failure for traditionally offline industries but can operate online.
-Of course, some sectors were riding into the sunset for as long as it lasted, knowing that eventually, their time was up.
+Putting off change is likely the real cause of business failure for traditionally offline industries, but it can operate online.
+Of course, some sectors rode into the sunset for as long as it lasted, knowing their time was up eventually.

 Disruption Caused Failure